Python-Test-Engineer/PyTest-Cookbook/docs/workshop/final_project.md

 - Activate your virtual enviromnent: Windows `.\venv\Scripts\activte` or Mac `source venv/bin/activate`.
 - install requirements `pip install -r requirements.txt`.
 - for Playwright browsers run `playwright install`.
-- run all tests `python -m pytest -vs`. `-vs` enables verboistiy and non-capture of print statements that are by default captured to prevent clutter.
 - There are around 200 templated tests.

 ## Test run